mbuffa/mbuffa.github.io/content/crypto.md

 KuCoin is overhauling its referral program, so rewards may change in the future.

 [20% reduction on your trades on KuCoin][4].

+### Crypto.com
+I started using [Crypto.com][7] just a few months ago, because I was looking for a banking card allowing me to spend EUR and enjoy some form of cashback.
+Spending cryptocurrencies directly isn't interesting at all if you're a French citizen because law forces you to declare **every** conversion from any asset to EUR or USD.

+I discovered the platform early this year, but only started using it a few weeks ago.
+The mobile app lets you buy a handful of cryptocurrencies, various staking and liquidity possibilities, but most importantly, a VISA card with cashback on a large variety of transactions, plus additional bonuses once you complete the platform's terms (which is mainly holding a certain amount of their tokens during six months, currently), including a reimbursed Spotify or Netflix subscription.

+This is in my opinion the best deal available if you don't want to spend your cryptos, but simply want an attractive cashback.
+I'll drop another feedback if there's demand for it.

+[Earn 25 USD worth of $CRO when staking for a Crypto.com card][7]

 ## Other tools of note